Gavignet-Béthanie,

 two families

-As is often the case in Burgundy, the story of the Gavignet-Béthanie estate is first and foremost a family tale.
-On one side were the Gavignets, winemakers in Nuits-Saint-Georges for three generations, and the other, the Béthanies, who have been making wine in the region for more than 70 years.
+As is often the case in Burgundy, the history of the Gavignet-Béthanie estate is first and foremost a family story.
+On one side the Gavignets, winegrowers in Nuits-Saint-Georges for 3 generations and on the other the Béthanies, established in the region for more than 70 years.

-In the 1970s, Christian Gavignet worked first with his father, known as “Gaby”, winemaker at the Hospices de Nuits, and with his brother on the family estate.
+In the 1970s, Christian Gavignet first worked with his father, “Gaby”, manager of the Hospices de Nuits, and his brother in the family vineyard.

-Just as Christian decided to set up on his own, in the Béthanie camp, Grandpa Marcel, seeing retirement looming, entrusted a few hectares of vine bought with his savings as an employee to his daughter Michèle.
+While Christian decides to strike out on his own, at the Béthanie family, “Pépé Marcel”, who sees retirement fast approaching, entrusts the few hectares of vines purchased with his employee savings to his daughter Michèle.

 Tour de France of wine fairs